 Why are environmentally sustainable business practices essential to the future of the cannabis industry?

-We can no longer pretend that global warming does not exist.
+Global warming is real and we only have one home.
 As a movement that is based on a plant, it is essential that we create sustainable agricultural, packaging and testing practices that protect our Earth as well as consumers.

 How do you incorporate gender parity, social justice, and environmental sustainability into your work and the growth of your business/organization?